Flaykky/vpn-core/README.md

 # Simple VPN Client in C

-A minimal VPN-like client implementation for educational purposes.
+A minimal VPN client for private use.

 ## Features
 - Basic TCP&UDP tunneling